Queensland Agriculture Workforce Network (QAWN)

 Peter has experience in conducting and managing research projects in forestry, macadamia, sugar cane and the biofuel industries.
 His goals are to identify and reduce current and future labour shortages across the agricultural industries.

-Peter is hosted by CANEGROWERS Mackay.
+Peter is employed by CANEGROWERS Mackay.

 Meg Bassingthwaighte